 The Moeraki Boulders are huge spherical rocks on Koekohe Beach on the Otago coast of New Zealand’s South Island.
 Appearing like a congregation of planets, the stones, with their sheer size and nearly perfect shapes, give birth to an alien landscape.
 Some of them remain partially encased by the surrounding cliffs, while others have completely revealed their beauty with patterned surface lines and colorful hollow cores.
 Maori legends provide one explanation of the boulders’ creation, while science proposes others.
-However, the awesomeness of these giant stones remains, and these geological mysteries of creation leave many people wondering exactly what they are and how they formed.
+However, the awesomeness of these giant stones persists, and these geological mysteries of creation leave many people wondering exactly what they are and how they formed.

 Concretions of Beauty